Last updated on 13th June 2023 at 21:22 by Alex Nicholas

 What Does SEO Writing Involve?

 SEO writing involves using specific keywords and phrases throughout your content so that it can be found more easily by people who are looking for it online.
-This includes the title, the body of the text, and even the metadata.
+This includes the title, the body of the text, website tags if you deem them necessary, and even the metadata.

 To create effective content, it's important to understand what your customers are looking for and how they search the internet.
 By conducting keyword research and optimising your content, you can ensure that your brand's message is reaching the right people in a way that is engaging and valuable.
 Additionally, a compelling call to action will help you meet your desired communication objectives every time.